Ravanna, Kansas: History

 In 1887, it was one of two towns that vied to become the county seat of the now defunct Garfield County, which merged into Finney County in 1893.

 The post office in Ravanna closed permanently in 1922.

+Today, brick pillars of the old courthouse (which was never used) and schoolhouse and a cemetery can be seen at the site of what was once Ravanna.

 Geography

 Climate

 According to the Köppen Climate Classification system, Ravanna has a semi-arid climate, abbreviated "BSk" on climate maps.